-The Security Level uses the IP reputation of a visitor to decide whether to present a challenge.
+The Security Level uses the IP reputation of a visitor to decide whether to present a CAPTCHA Challenge Page.
+Once the visitor enters the correct CAPTCHA, they continue to the appropriate page.
+By default, Cloudflare sets the Security Level to medium.
 A Cloudflare internal algorithm calculates an IP's reputation and assigns a threat score that ranges from 0 to 100.
 The security levels and the challenge display criteria:

 - High - for scores greater than 0